aesthetic-suite/framework/ROADMAP.md

 # Roadmap

-## July 2020
+## September 2020

-- Add primary documentation.
+- Design and launch a new website.
 - Differentiate between `mobile-first` and `desktop-first` in the style engine.

-## August 2020

-- Build and release new website.
-- Alpha release.
+- Investigate React Native support.
+- Start scaffolding out React UI components.

 # Backlog